yuval-herman/braude-top/plan.md

 - ability to select courses to a list and show it separately to plan instances
 - show when course registration in incomplete (need to scrape)
-- items should not be removed through clicking in the timetable itself

 # Planned